 Workshop on Home Country العطاء وطن

-The Faculty of Languages and Translation at King Khalid University, in coordination with Dr. Amal Metwally, the Intellectual Awareness Unit Coordinator, hosted a special workshop on October 17, 2019.
+On October 17, 2019, the College of Languages and Translation at King Khalid University, in coordination with Dr. Amal Metwally, the Intellectual Awareness Unit (IAU) Coordinator, hosted a special workshop on October 17, 2019.
 Attended by a vibrant cohort of students from the female section, the workshop aimed to emphasize the significance of appreciating one's home country and nurturing a sense of belongingness.

 Ms. Nora Al-Shamrani, the workshop facilitator, defined the home country as "the place where you live, and to which you belong," setting a thoughtful tone for the session.
 She embarked on a fascinating journey into the Kingdom's history and the importance of its flag.
 Since its adoption on March 15, 1973, the flag, emblazoned with the Islamic creed, has been a strong symbol of the nation's identity and beliefs.
 Ms. Al-Shamrani underscored the need for students to be cognizant of their country's history and to develop a deep-seated appreciation for it.
 The conversation then evolved towards the Kingdom's strength and the ambitions encapsulated in its Vision 2030 initiative.